microsoft/code-with-engineering-playbook/docs/continuous-integration/dev-sec-ops/dependency-container-scanning/dependency_container_scanning.md

 Dependency and Container scanning is performed in order to search for vulnerabilities in operating systems, language and application packages.

-For further reading about Dependency and Container Scanning see [CSEDevSecOps Scenarios](https://github.com/microsoft/CSEDevSecOps/tree/master/Scenarios/DependencyContainerScanning)

 ## Why Dependency and Container Scanning

 Container images are standard application delivery format in cloud-native environments.